thegetty/inventories-and-surveys/content/conclusion.md

 ### Developing Inclusive Approaches to Inventory and Survey Work

-As discussed throughout the book, interest is increasing in many parts of the world in identifying and documenting resources associated with ethnic and cultural histories that are currently underrepresented in inventories and surveys.
+As discussed throughout the book, in many parts of the world there is increased recognition of the need to identify and document resources associated with ethnic and cultural histories and to represent diverse populations and multiple narratives more fully in inventories and surveys.
 A vital part of such an effort is engaging community stakeholders to work alongside heritage professionals as partners.
-This approach is a departure from previous surveys and inventories that relied solely on heritage experts for the most part, so new strategies are needed.
+This approach is a departure from previous surveys and inventories that relied solely on heritage professional for the most part, so new strategies are needed.

 Potential remedies include: